riccardomocchetti/functional-programming-with-aws-lambda/README.md

 const validateCreatePostEvent = compose(asUserPostEvent, queryParamsIsNull, pathParamsIsNull);
 ```

-Where `compose` is a utility function present in most Functional Programming frameworks that helps us specifying function composition more elegantly.
+Where `compose` is a utility function present in most FP frameworks that helps us specifying function composition more elegantly.

 We could write the function composition without the `compose` helper in a less readable fashion.